TeoMendoza/TerminalFighter/README.md

 Open Terminal Fighter in Godot or run the exported binary.
 From the main menu:

 - Choose your character: each has a unique playstyle.
 Once selected, search for a match.
-You’ll be locked into that character until returning back to the main menu.
+You’ll be locked into that character until returning to the main menu.
 The game will connect you to an available opponent automatically.
 - After each match, you’ll be returned to the lobby.
 There’s no need to restart the game or server, just find a new match and play again!

 ## Additional Tips